Vision: The country’s lead technical assistance program for state education and lead agencies for IDEA implementation.

 Fiscal Improvement Team (FIT)

-The FIT team is dedicated to providing enhanced support to states and the TA & D Network surrounding IDEA fiscal issues.
-The FIT has members from each of the centers in the Regional Resource Center Program as well as representation from the National Early Childhood Technical Assistance Center.
-The primary function of the Fiscal Improvement Team is to provide direct TA to states, in coordination with RRCP, regarding IDEA fiscal issues.
+The FIT team includes members from each of the centers in the Regional Resource Center Program as well as representation from the Early Childhood Technical Assistance Center.
+The primary function of the FIT team is to provide direct TA to states regarding IDEA fiscal issues.
 To find out more, contact your RRCP state liaison or FIT member in your region.
+SEE ALSO Technical Assistance Priority Areas.